GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgManual/descriptors.rst

 Descriptors **should** be decorated using ``astrodata.core.astro_data_descriptor``.
 The only function of this decorator is to ensure that the descriptor is marked as such: it does not alter its input or output in any way.
-This lets the user to explore the API of an AstroData object via the ``descriptors`` property.
+This lets the user explore the API of an AstroData object via the ``descriptors`` property.

 Descriptors **can** be decorated with ``astrodata.core.returns_list`` to